 While additional research is still needed to more fully understand the reasons for the onset of addictive behaviors, experts agree that substance abuse and co-occurring mental health conditions are more often than not a combination of certain genetic and environmental factors, such as trauma.

 Regardless of the reasons that one becomes addicted to drugs or alcohol, know that the cycle of chemical dependence can be interrupted and that sobriety can be achieved with the proper supports.
-With quality, professional care that reflects the unique strengths and challenges that each individual brings to the treatment setting, he or she can achieve sobriety and set the course for success in recovery.
+With quality, professional care that reflects the unique strengths and challenges that each individual brings to the treatment setting, they can achieve sobriety and set the course for success in recovery.

 Residential treatment has proven to be a particularly helpful option for individuals who have continued to struggle with drug and alcohol abuse.
-During their time in this setting, men and women who attend this form of treatment should expect to make a considerable effort toward planning for life after leaving residential care.
+During their time in this setting, individuals who attend this form of treatment should expect to make a considerable effort toward planning for life after leaving residential care.
 This is because, as the saying goes, recovery is indeed a lifelong process.

-Fortunately, quality addiction treatment programs ensure that their patients are armed with the tools and skills they need to reduce the risk of relapse after leaving their program in the form of a comprehensive aftercare plan.
-These plans identify each patient’s challenges and supports and serve as a guide to sustained sobriety after being discharged from treatment.
+Fortunately, quality addiction treatment programs ensure that their clients are armed with the tools and skills they need to reduce the risk of relapse after leaving their program in the form of a comprehensive aftercare plan.
+These plans identify each client’s challenges and supports and serve as a guide to sustained sobriety after being discharged from treatment.

 Reasons Why People Relapse

 While successfully completing a residential addiction treatment program is certainly a major milestone and an occasion deserving of celebration, it is far from the end of one’s recovery journey.
 In fact, some of the most challenging times may lie ahead after you return to your home and community where certain stressors and factors may increase your risk of relapse, such as:

 - Feeling isolated and alone in the struggle to remain drug-free